 The ‘SA’ part of MRSA is on everybody.
 It’s part of the microcosm of life.
 It’s not bad, per se.
 Sure, surgeons need to scrub up, but they do anyway.
 The rest of us?
 No need for alcohol gel or 99.9% anti-bacterial soap in the kitchen.
 A few common germs aren’t going to kill you in an otherwise cleanish household if you’re fit and healthy.
-In fact, they’ll make you stronger as your body learns to fight them for itself instead of being awash with anti-something-with-an-unpronouncable-name that confuses your immune system.
+In fact, they’ll make you stronger as your body learns to fight them for itself instead of being awash with anti-something that confuses your immune system.

 By the way, in case you missed it, the key phrase in the last paragraph was if you’re fit and healthy.
 In the surgery waiting room, I looked around.
 Looking for patterns.
 It’s what I do.
 What do you think was the key common factor between every single person that didn’t need to be there on the same day as me?
 Go on, have a random stab in the dark.

 Overweight.
 Out of shape.
 Call it what you like.
 Not one of the people there were in need of anything that a drug company could supply.
 They needed to get active, exercise and eat nutritious food that their body requires.
 That’s it.
 The body then has more time and resource to fight the things that matter instead of fighting to keep the blood pumping through furred arteries or to hulk excess weight around.